wavexlr-on-linux-cfg

 Wave XLR on Linux

-Unofficial instructions to fix issues with Wave XLR (and also Wave 3) on Linux.
+Unofficial instructions to fix issues with Wave XLR (also Wave 1, Wave 3 and XLR Dock) on Linux.

 As of November 2024, Wave XLR does not have official Linux support - Elgato Wave XLR - System Requirements.